atosatto/ansible-dockerswarm/README.md

     docker_daemon_config: {}

-Dictionary of Docker Deamon configuration options to be written to the `/etc/docker/daemon.json` file.
+Dictionary of Docker deamon configuration options to be written to `/etc/docker/daemon.json`.
+See [Daemon configuration file](https://docs.docker.com/engine/reference/commandline/dockerd/#daemon-configuration-file) for the detailed documentation of the available options.

     docker_swarm_interface: "{{ ansible_default_ipv4['alias'] }}"